 If you’re having a winter destination wedding, you don’t have to choose a location abroad where it is going to be hot.
 Imagine the perfect frosty scene for your ceremony with snowy slopes, log cabins or dramatic icicles as the backdrop...

 Weddings with guaranteed snow — or even ski resort weddings — are perfect if you’re both fans of hitting the slopes, and a winter destination wedding to a cold location means you’re in the perfect place for a honeymoon in the snow.

-We’ve chosen 10 of the coolest destinations the world has to offer for your picture-perfect winter wedding overseas.
+We’ve chosen 10 of the coolest destinations the world has to offer for picture-perfect winter weddings abroad.